Miyamura80/SuperParallel/README.md

 ♨️ Highest Throughput EVM L2 PoC, designed for payments ♨️

-Follow [Sentou Tech](https://x.com/sentoutech) for updates on the project.
+Join [Sentou Tech](https://t.me/sentoutech) for updates on the project.

 ## Table of Contents